ljnelson/helidon-mp-jpa/README.md

 EE as possible, while using CDI and only CDI as the backplane.

-Since we're using CDI, create a `src/main/resources/META-INF/beans.xml` file and make it look like
+Since we're using CDI, create a `src/main/resources/META-INF/beans.xml` file and make it look exactly like this:
-this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>